Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Knowledge-driven edge cases

 \subsection{Step 2: Formalisation of Edge Case Description}

 The second step involves transforming the knowledge gathered earlier into a standardized or formal language.
-This formalization makes it easier to identify, query, and link the information to data sources \cite{Westhofen2022Using}.
-To achieve this, we use an \textit{ontology}, which is a structured representation of knowledge that can incorporate existing descriptions and classifications \cite{Bogdoll2021Description}, \cite{guarino1995ontologies}.
+This formalization facilitates identifying, querying, and linking the information to data sources \cite{Westhofen2022Using}.
+To achieve this, we use an \textit{ontology}, which is a structured representation of knowledge that can incorporate existing descriptions and classifications \cite{Bogdoll2021Description, guarino1995ontologies}.
+Ontologies are powerful tools for describing scenarios because they are understandable by both humans and machines \cite{Bogdoll2023OneOntology}.
 Ontologies can be expressed using formal languages like the Web Ontology Language (OWL) \cite{bechhofer2004parsing} or through knowledge graphs (KGs) \cite{hogan2020knowledge,luettin2022survey}.

-Ontologies are powerful tools for describing scenarios because they are understandable by both humans and machines \cite{Bogdoll2023OneOntology}.
 Previous research has utilized ontologies to define various types of scenarios, particularly for generating test cases \cite{Bagschik2017Ontology}, \cite{Bogdoll2023OneOntology}, \cite{Westhofen2022Using}.
-Additionally, ontologies are valuable for analyzing corner and edge cases \cite{Bogdoll2023OneOntology, Babisch2023Leveraging}, such as situations with specific conditions (e.g., a pedestrian crossing at night during heavy rain) or rare events (e.g., a fallen tree on the road).
-While \textcite{Bogdoll2023OneOntology} focus on using ontologies to generate corner cases, \textcite{Babisch2023Leveraging} explore how ontologies represent critical situations to identify relevant edge cases from crash data.
+Additionally, ontologies are valuable for analyzing corner and edge cases \cite{Bogdoll2023OneOntology, Babisch2023Leveraging}, such as situations with specific conditions (e.g., a pedestrian crossing at night during heavy rain) or rare events (e.g., a fallen tree on the road). \textcite{Bogdoll2023OneOntology} focus on using ontologies to generate corner cases, and \textcite{Babisch2023Leveraging} explore how ontologies represent critical situations to identify relevant edge cases from crash data.